Determinations of angular stiffness in rotational optical tweezers: Methodology

 The optical trap is formed using a \nm{1064} Nd:YAG laser focussed by a high numerical aperture objective lens (Olympus UPLSAPO60XW, $60\times$, 1.2 NA, water).
 The optical power is controlled using an acousto-optic modulator (AOM, DTD-274HD6 driven at \SI{27}{\mega\hertz}).
 The forward transmitted light is collected by a high NA condenser lens (Olympus U-AA, 1.4 NA, oil). $D_{0-3}$ are photovoltaic detectors (PDA36A-EC, Thorlabs) used to measure the initial power of the beams ($D_0$ for IR, $D_3$ for He-Ne) and the power of right ($D_{\del{2}\add{1}}$) and left ($D_2$) circular polarisation components.
 Half waveplates ($\lambda/2$) and quarter waveplates ($\lambda/4$) are used to control the polarisation state of the trap and the polarisation basis of the detection schemes.

 Precise measurements of optical torque and angular position are performed using sensitive polarisation detection.
-The optical torque is determined by measuring the spin angular momentum per photon, $\sigma$, such that where $P$ is the power of the trapping beam, $\omega$ is the angular frequency of the trapping light, and $\Delta\sigma=\sigma_\mathrm{in}-\sigma_\mathrm{out}$.
-Here, $\sigma$ is equivalent to the degree of circular polarisation of the light. $\sigma$ is measured by detecting the proportion of right and left circularly polarised light from The trap power is proportional to the intensity of the incident \del{let}\add{beam}, such that $P=\varepsilon D_0$ where $\varepsilon$ is a calibration constant converting the detector voltage to optical power.
+The optical torque is determined by measuring the spin angular momentum per photon, $\sigma$, such that where $P$ is the power of the trapping beam, $\omega$ is the angular frequency of the trapping light, and $\Delta\sigma=\sigma_\mathrm{in}-\sigma_\mathrm{out}$ \add{is the change in polarisation equal to the difference between the incoming and outgoing spin angular momentum density}.
+Here, $\sigma$ is equivalent to the degree of circular polarisation of the light. $\sigma$ is measured by detecting the proportion of right and left circularly polarised light from The trap power is proportional to the intensity of the incident beam, such that $P=\varepsilon D_0$ where $\varepsilon$ is a calibration constant converting the detector voltage to optical power.
 Importantly, the system incorporates a removable quarter‑wave plate before the trap, enabling straightforward switching between linear and circular polarisation states.

 The optical torque acting on the probe---in our case, a vaterite microsphere---depends on its anisotropy and inhomogeneity.
 Vaterite microspheres are widely used for rotation experiments, due to their spherical geometry, strong birefringence, and routine synthesis protocol \citep{Vogel2009}.
 Vaterites are positive uniaxial crystals that---given certain conditions---can undergo spherulite growth where the extraordinary axis of individual crystal follows a rotationally symmetric hyperbolic distribution \citep{Vogel2009}.
 An optic axis, defined parallel to this symmetry axis, is used to describe the orientation of the probe.
 Since the torque detection detects torque about the beam axis, only the azimuthal trajectory, $\phi$, is measured.